 Simply put: We spend a lot of time on Instagram.
 Whether we're doing research for our jobs, staying up on the latest lifestyle trends, or merely scrolling to pass the time, let's just say we get a lot of exposure to design through the popular social media platform.
 Sure, inspiration abounds on the internet, but as aesthetically inclined editors, Instagram is our go-to source.
 Honestly, it's the best way to discover what's trending in the design space.
 (Next to home décor blogs, of course.)

-At the risk of spurring you to overhaul your space, ahead we're sharing the Instagram accounts we're obsessing over in 2019.
+At the risk of spurring you to overhaul your space, ahead we're sharing the Instagram accounts we're obsessing over.
 From established designers who boast household names to lesser-known decorators who won't remain under the radar for much longer, these are the best interior designers to follow on Instagram right now.
 (Sorry in advance for the many many hours you're about to spend staring at your screen.)